Jump to Main Content

 Faults

-• Curled tail or tail carried flat over back.
+• Curled tail or tail carried flat on back.

 Any dog showing physical or behavioural abnormalities shall be disqualified.